Hospital Visitor Information

 Wireless Internet (Wi-Fi) service is provided for patients and their families.
 This service is available throughout most areas of the main hospital campus in Putnam and selected other locations.
 To connect, look for the “dkh_guestnet” wireless connection, which should automatically appear on your Wi-Fi connected device.

-Please note: Once connected, you will be presented with the opportunity to review the Acceptable Use Policy and an agreement page.
+Please note: Once connected, you will be presented with a page to register your smart device to receive communications from Day Kimball and/or emergency responders in the event an emergency occurs while on Day Kimball Hospital premises.
+You'll also have the opportunity to review the Acceptable Use Policy and an agreement page.
 To reach the Internet, you must agree to the Acceptable Use Policy by clicking on the ACCEPT button.

 Read the DKH Guest Wireless Acceptable Use Policy >